NixOS/rfcs/rfcs/0111-public-only-comms.md

 In addition, any currently existing topics which are not strictly related to Nix in either technical or operational terms, should also be moved within the same time frame.
-Most likely to unofficial or semi-official Nix Community Matrix Space.
+Most likely to an unofficial or semi-official Nix Community Matrix Space.
 This is so that the scope of official communications can be kept to a reasonable baseline for moderators and operators.